Movement-2016/Concierge/README.md

 ```bash
 npm run deploy
 ```
 This will trigger a remote build and deploy to the S3 server.
 This will take approx. 5 minutes.

+For troubleshooting: the remote/build process is described [here](https://github.com/Movement-2016/bellman/tree/master/src/deploy).

 ## License

 MIT